NVIDIA/edk2-nvidia/Platform/NVIDIA/Jetson/Readme.md

-If you are planning to boot a UEFI-bootable Linux distribution from external media, such as a USB drive, then you may simply place the Jetson AGX Xavier Developer Kit in recovery mode and execute the following command to flash the UEFI firmware.
+If you are planning to boot a UEFI-bootable Linux distribution from external media, such as a USB drive, then you may simply place the Jetson AGX Xavier Developer Kit in Recovery Mode and execute the following command to flash the UEFI firmware.
 Otherwise, please refer to the section “Booting L4T with mainline Linux."